 Under My Skin is currently awaiting a nationwide release date, and this post will be updated when one becomes available.

-With its world premiere at this years Raindance, Australian writer-director David O’Donnell’s Under My Skin is a fresh, delicate yet captivating exploration of gender.
-In a movie that joyously unpicks and rewrites the classic romantic drama.
-Reflecting a diversity of relationships that rarely find expression in cinema.
-While at the same time embracing and furthering non-binary gender representation on screen.
-The resulting picture both complex yet accessible in exploring the barriers and challenges of a non-binary ‘coming out’ process within a stable, loving yet delicate union.
+Australian writer-director David O’Donnell’s Under My Skin is a fresh, delicate, captivating exploration of gender that unpicks and rewrites the classic romantic drama.
+While at the same time embracing and furthering non-binary representation on screen.
+The result is a complex yet accessible slice of drama that explores the barriers and challenges of a non-binary ‘coming out’ process within a stable, loving, yet delicate union.

-Denny is a musician, travelling from bar to bar earning meagre tips while waiting for a lucky big break.
-The vitality of Denny’s music and talent mixed with a sprinkling of rebellion and the soft glow of artistic freedom.
-Meanwhile, Ryan (Alex Russell) is a corporate lawyer, slowly working his way up the slippery slope of success.
-His boss demanding attention, while equally playing each young recruit off against each other, in a game of corporate control.
-But, on a works night out, Denny and Ryan’s worlds collide in the booze-soaked haze of a local bar.
-With Denny’s music and energetic spirit captivating Ryan.
-And so develops a deep relationship and emotional connection.
-Their life together quickly progressing from casual dates to sex and finally, the sharing of Ryan’s apartment.
+Denny is a musician who travels from bar to bar, earning meagre tips and fees while waiting for a lucky big break.
+Meanwhile, Ryan (Alex Russell) is a corporate lawyer, slowly working his way up the slippery slope of success while his boss demands attention.
+But, on a works night out, Denny and Ryan’s worlds collide in a local bar when Denny’s music and energetic spirit captivate Ryan.
+So develops a deep relationship and emotional connection with their lives, quickly morphing from casual dates to something far more serious.

 Director: David O’Donnell